Virginia Wilderness Committee

 Topos: McDowell, Palo Alto, West Augusta

 The western Ramseys Draft Wilderness boundary is the ridgeline of Shenandoah Mountain.
-As the Shenandoah Mountain Trail weaves east and west of the ridgeline, it goes in and out of Ramseys Draft Wilderness fourteen times in five miles.
-We ask that a boundary adjustment be made that would make Shenandoah Mountain Trail the Ramseys Draft Wilderness boundary rather than the ridgeline.
+As the Shenandoah Mountain Trail (SMT) weaves east and west of the ridgeline, it goes in and out of Ramseys Draft Wilderness fourteen times in five miles.
+We ask that a boundary adjustment be made that would make SMT the Ramseys Draft Wilderness boundary rather than the ridgeline.
 The trail would be a more definable boundary, and it would result in a slight increase of 20 acres for Ramseys Draft Wilderness.
-The Lynn Hollow Wilderness could then be a separate Wilderness area west of the Shenandoah Mountain Trail.
-Shenandoah Mountain Trail is a critical segment of the Great Eastern Trail, which is intended to be a shared use trail.
+The Lynn Hollow Wilderness could then be a separate Wilderness area west of the SMT.
+The SMT is a critical segment of the Great Eastern Trail, which is intended to be a shared use trail.
 With a boundary adjustment, the SMT would lie outside both Wilderness areas and could serve as a shared use trail.

 Home | About Us | Campaigns | News | FAQs | Hikes | W Areas | Donate/Join